emanzione/mhlab.tech/content/code/csharp-rust-and-unity/index.md

 #### On Unity side

 I create a `Plugins` folder in the Unity project and put there the compiled native DLL.

+> If you are on macOS, you must change the extension of the compiled library from `.dylib` to `.bundle` before putting it in the `Plugins` folder.

-So I create the C# interop code:
+Then I create the C# interop code (you can put this `.cs` file wherever you prefer in the Unity Project):

 ```csharp
 using System.Runtime.CompilerServices;